tarwn/lessthandot-hugo/blogs/content/posts/2011-07-21-sql-server-denali-feature-packs.md

   - Microsoft SQL Server Admin

 ---
-So by this time all of you should know that SQL Server &#8220;Denali&#8221; CTP 3 is out and about.
+So by this time all of you should know that SQL Server “Denali” CTP 3 is out and about.

 For all of you(like me) who rushed to download and install it, there is a little secret.
 There are a few feature packs as well available to accompany your new installation and Visual Studio 2010(with SP 1).

-All the feature packs can be found [here][1], including the alluding Books On Line which doesn&#8217;t force you to connect to the internet version.
+All the feature packs can be found [here][1], including the alluding Books On Line which doesn't force you to connect to the internet version.

 Happy exploring and testing the new features.